-Day of Free Admission at the MFA Includes Music, Guided Tours and Remarks from Boston Mayor Martin J. Walsh
+Day of Free Admission at the MFA Includes Remarks from Boston Mayor Martin J. Walsh, Music, and Guided Tours

-The 2017 Martin Luther King Jr. Day celebration is one of five free Open Houses held at the MFA annually, along with Lunar New Year (Saturday, February 4), Memorial Day Open House (Monday, May 29), Highland Street Foundation’s Free Fun Friday (summer date TBD) and Fall Open House (Monday, October 9).
+The 2018 Martin Luther King Jr. Day celebration is one of five free Open Houses held annually at the MFA, along with Lunar New Year (Saturday, February 10), Memorial Day Open House (Monday, May 28), Highland Street Foundation’s Free Fun Friday (summer date TBD) and Fall Open House (Monday, October 8).

 Teen Arts Council is funded by the Yawkey Foundations, the Pamela D. and Robert.
 W. Adams Fund, the Dorothy B. and Owen W. Robbins Teen Arts Council Fund, Robert E. Schiesske, the Dean Welfare Trust, the William E. Schrafft Charitable Trust, the Endowment for the Teen Arts Council, and the Paul and Edith Babson Foundation.
 With special thanks to Richard and Priscilla Hunt for their generous support.
 Sponsored by John Hancock.